-Master Aesthetician:
+Master Aesthetician:\\

 The Master Aesthetician program prepares students for employment as licensed professionals in the growing and competitive skin care industry.
-Students in this program will learn and develop proficiencies in basic skin care, advanced esthetics, pre and post-operative skin care, spa body treatments, cosmetic and corrective permanent makeup, sanitation and infection control, applicable rules and regulations, and business practices.
+Students in this program will learn and develop proficiencies in basic skin care, advanced esthetics, pre and post-operative skin care, spa body treatments, sanitation and infection control, applicable rules and regulations, and business practices.

-Massage Therapist:
+Massage Therapist\: